How the Experts Care for Their Skin

 Make sunscreen a done deal: “From January to December, rain or shine, and regardless of ethnicity, use sunblock every day,”

 Downie says.
-Her pick: (2) Colorescience Suncanny foundation brush SPF 20 ($60, colorescience.com for stores), a portable protective powder that makes reapplication easy.
+Her pick: (2) Colorescience Sunforgettable Mineral Sunscreen Brush SPF 30 ($52, colorescience.com), a portable protective powder that makes reapplication easy.

 Dermatologist Doris Day, New York City